 Upon graduating from the University of Toronto in 2019, James moved to Saint John in 2020.
 Although James had his start in hip-hop, he eagerly explores many other styles and enjoys incorporating elements from different styles into his works.
 He is passionate about using dance as a medium for storytelling and introspection.

-Adaptive Dance and Creative Movement
+Primary Ballet, Junior Jazz and Creative Movement

 Ashely is a fourth year education student at UNBSJ.
 She began dancing when she was 2 years old with the Rothesay Ballet School and continued until she graduated high school.
 She completed Royal Academy of Dance graded examinations up to grade 8 as well as her Intermediate exam in the vocational program.
 Ashley performed in many Nutcrackers, including dancing the role of Clara!
 Ashley's love of performing included being involved in KVHS musicals.
 Ashely has fallen back in love with dance again after a short two year break after participating in the adult program at FCSD.
 Ashley has experience working with children and organizing children's camps.
 For the past three summers, she has organized the summer camp programming at La Vallée Enchantée.
 She was also an assistant at the Rothesay Ballet School.
 Ashley has enjoyed working with children her whole life and has always dreamt of being a dance teacher.
 She looks forward to working alongside the amazing staff at FCSD.

-Primary and Junior School Contemporary and Jazz
+Primary and Junior School Ballet and Contemporary, Intermediate School Jazz